bazelbuild/bazel-blog/_posts/2019-02-15-introducing-aquery.md

 With `aquery`, it is now possible to tap into that knowledge.

 ## `bazel aquery`

-_"Which action generated this output file?”_

-_“Did the new change in my rule implementation affect the current list of actions?”_

-_“What was the exact command line used to run action X?”_

-Those are some of the questions which can be answered with `aquery`.
-The `aquery` command allows you to query for actions to be executed in your build.
-It operates on the post-analysis Action Graph and exposes information about Actions, Artifacts and their relationships.

 `aquery` is useful when we are interested in the properties of the Actions/Artifacts in the Action Graph.
 The basic structure of `aquery` output is as follows: